eddievelasquez/IntercodeToolbox/README.md

 - `Intercode.Toolbox.UnitTesting.XUnit`: A trimmable, AOT-compatible .NET library that provides logging and dependency injection tools for unit testing using the [XUnit](https://xunit.net/) library.
 Download the NuGet package [here](https://www.nuget.org/packages/Intercode.Toolbox.UnitTesting.XUnit/).

+- `Intercode.Toolbox.TypedPrimitives`: A source generator that attempts to solve the [Primitive Obsession](https://www.freecodecamp.org/news/what-is-primitive-obsession/) problem in C# by providing an easy way to encapsulate primitives in a type-safe way.
+Download the NuGet package [here](https://www.nuget.org/packages/Intercode.Toolbox.TypedPrimitives/).

+- `Intercode.Toolbox.TemplateEngine`: A fast and simple text templating engine.
+Download the NuGet package [here](https://www.nuget.org/packages/Intercode.Toolbox.TemplateEngine/).

 Several additional libraries are currently being cleaned up and will be added to the toolbox in the future.